Obviously Five Believers

 The Kid wants us to stop to get her autograph.

-Lark Skyrider flips out a new cigarette.
-Then he asks Raymond if he knew what happened to Phil Ochs.
+Lark Skyrider lights another cigarette before asking Raymond if he knew what happened to Phil Ochs.

-“He was another folkie,” says Raymond.
-“A pretty good one at that too, but as you know, no matter how good, a folkie will always be a folkie.
-Good hearted and boring as grandmother’s barn.
+“He was one of those folkie guys,” Raymond explains, “And a pretty good one at that too, but no matter how good, a folkie will always be a folkie.
+Good hearted and kind to children and boring as grandmother’s barn.
 All right, where was I?”

 He scratches his head as if looking for stray thoughts.
 Or maybe stray words.
 Can’t be stray cats.
 Cats are supposed to be in the well, not tangled up in Raymond’s hair.
 Shake the dust off your feet.
 Nothing can hold you down.
 Keep on pressing on.
 And Raymond does: